 Keeping your muscles tight, pause for between one and five seconds before exploding upwards with lots of energy.
 This will provide you with greater time under tension, something that will also produce Hypertrophy.

 #2.
 Do Fewer Reps – Strength Standards

 If you want to know how to increase squat max, it may seem counterproductive to perform fewer reps.
-Even so, doing fewer repetitions with heavier weight is a great way to develop strength.
+Even so, doing fewer repetitions with heavier weights is a great way to develop strength.
 One recommendation is to do five squats during your first set, three on the second, and only one on the third.
 You may also perform slightly more reps in each set if you have a spotter.

 #3.
 Proper Form – Focus on your Form

 Your squat max isn’t likely to improve if you have a bad bench press form.
 Strength Training coach Mark Rippetoe recommends focusing on your hips while squatting, ensuring the angle of hip flexion is equal to the angle of your back.

 He also dispels the myth that the back must remain nearly vertical while squatting.
 According to Rippetoe, having a rigid back is more important than keeping it straight up and down, meaning you should try not to arch your spine.
 Looking down instead of up will also help you keep the correct back angle – this might be contrary to what you’ve been told.